 The whole process can take 9-10 months between initial application and arrival in Japan.

-There are two main types of jobs:
+There are two types of positions:

 ALT: Assistant Language Teachers at schools and Boards of Education.
 Primary responsibility is usually to assist teaching English to pupils at Elementary/Primary School, Junior High School, and Senior High School levels.
 Some Prefectures employ non-English speaking ALTs to teach other languages.